S-razmi/Hands-on/README.md

 ## How to Use

 To use this repository, simply clone it to your local machine and navigate to the corresponding directory for each hands-on session.
-Each directory contains a README file with detailed instructions on how to perform the tasks discussed in the course.

 ## License